-I am a senior at Catlin Gabel School in Portland, Oregon, with a passion and interest in entrepreneurship, social activism, and journalism.
+I am a senior at Catlin Gabel School in Portland, Oregon, and incoming freshman at Princeton University, with a passion and interest in entrepreneurship, social activism, and journalism.
 In 2016, I co-founded Youth Educating Police (YEP), a nonprofit working towards decreasing tensions between young people and police.
 We have since developed a youth-centric training video and program to be implemented in Portland Police Bureau in-service training this coming winter.
 YEP has also held yearly police forums to bring together police and community partners, to air grievances, and work towards actionable solutions for a safer, more collaborative police-youth relationship.

 At home in Portland, I use my entrepreneurial drive to inspire, empower, and collaborate with my peers.
 I serve on the Multnomah Youth Commission, where we work to bridge the gap from the classroom to city hall, giving youth a voice in front of local policymakers.
 In 2018, I co-founded Global Youth Entrepreneurs, a nonprofit working to advance business and entrepreneurship learning opportunities in Portland and across the globe.
 For the last four years, I've also put one of my passions in motion by organizing free, annual summer journalism programs for fellow high school students.